 A higher level of nursing leadership

-In response to market demand, Alverno College is launching a post-master’s Doctorate of Nursing Practice degree that can be completed in as few as 18 months.
+In response to market demand, Alverno College launched a post-master’s Doctorate of Nursing Practice degree that can be completed in as few as 18 months.
 This program is for nurses looking to increase their marketability and maximize their potential for career growth.
-Alverno’s JoAnn McGrath School of Nursing is fully accredited and widely recognized as one of the top nursing programs in Wisconsin.
+Alverno’s JoAnn McGrath School of Nursing and Health Professions is fully accredited and widely recognized as one of the top nursing programs in Wisconsin.

 - Twelve courses offered in a flexible hybrid format that blends online and classroom education

-- A cohort model offering year-round classes in manageable, eight-week blocks
+- A cohort model offering year-round classes in manageable, eight-week blocks.
+Next start is January 2019.

 - Attend full or part time; program can be completed in 18 months of full-time attendance